departmentfortransport/street-manager-docs/docs/api-documentation/V2.10.9/index.md

 Sample Inspections Targets allow Admins of a Highway Authority organisation to define sample inspection targets for promoters they would like to inspect.
 {: .govuk-body}

+When any eligible inspection is raised against a work record and the highway authority has an active target for the promoter organisation conducting the works, the actual number of inspections carried out for that target will be incremented.
+If that work was sampled, and the category of the inspection raised matches the category of the sample, the sample will be marked as completed.
+{: .govuk-body}

+When any eligible inspection is withdrawn against a work record and the highway authority has an active target for the promoter organisation conducting the works, the actual number of inspections carried out for that target will be decremented.
+If a sample was linked to that inspection, this sample will be marked as issued.
+{: .govuk-body}

+For further information on what is considered an eligible inspection please refer to the business rules.
+{: .govuk-body}

 The POST endpoint will create the sample inspection targets and return a sample inspection reference number.
 {: .govuk-body}